howset/inception/USER_DOC.md

 - Stopping running containers can be done by `make stop`.
 If necessary, containers can be removed by `make down`. `make up` run them again.
 A shortcut to restart (`make down` then `make up`) is `make restart`.
 - Clean-up can be done by either `make clean` (does not remove data directories) or `make fclean` (removes the directory where data are stored).
 - Bonus can be built and run by `make bonus`.
+- Starting the containers may take some time due to the healthchecks performed and dependencies as specified in the `srcs/docker-compose.yml` file.

 ## Accessing the website & administration
 - Access through `http://localhost` or `https://localhost` that will redirect to `https://hsetyamu.42.fr` (obviously, after the services are up and running).